 “As reading material for the students who are learning Chinese and interested in Chinese literature and culture, your book is amazing and special!”

 - Liu Liping, Chinese Professor at Columbia University

 "Your book [Capturing Chinese Short Stories From Lu Xun's Nahan] will offer teachers of the Chinese language an effective tool of accessing Lu Xun’s difficult texts."

 - Nanxiu Qian, associate professor of Chinese literature at Rice University

 The author has been studying Chinese for the past eight years.
-Starting with no background in the language he studied hard at Cornell, went to Beijing, met his beautiful wife, and now speaks Chinese every day.
-Disappointed with the quality of intermediate and advanced Chinese books, he wrote this book focused on easing the intermediate/advanced student into reading some of China’s best literature.
-He currently lives in Japan where he continues his passion for learning languages.
-He continues to study Chinese and is now learning Japanese as well.
+Starting with no background in the language he studied hard at Cornell University, went to Beijing Language and Culture University for advanced Chinese training, and now speaks Chinese almost every day.
+Disappointed with the quality of intermediate and advanced Chinese books, he wrote this series of books focused on easing the intermediate/advanced student into reading some of China’s best literature.
 Please feel free to contact him via the contact form on this web site.